Dam to the Bay

 Day 3, Huey P. Arnold County Park to Whitehead Lake

-We awake in the middle of the Apalachicola National Forest for breakfast.
-This will be a 16 mile day with a rest stop at Jack Langston Fish Camp at 7.5 miles, before arriving at Whitehead Lake Landing, another facility in the Forest.
+We awake for breakfast and in anticipation of a 16-mile day with a rest stop at Jack Langston Fish Camp at 7.5 miles, before arriving at Whitehead Lake Landing, another facility in the Forest.
 Again there will be dinner and a program, with breakfast served in the morning.

 View Huey P. Arnold County Park to Whitehead Lake in a larger map

 Whitehead Lake to Mack Landing

 Another day and night in the Apalachicola National Forest, as we paddle 11 miles to Mack Landing.
 Along the way, we will have lunch at Revell Landing after paddling 6.5 miles.
 After dinner and an evening program, we will rest overnight for the longest leg of the trip.
 After having breakfast at Mack Landing we will set out for Tate’s Hell State Forest.